MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-enterprise-manage-ssas.md

 ---
 # Manage your data source - Analysis Services
-Once you have installed the On-premises Data Gateway, you will need to add data sources that can be used with the gateway.
+Once you have installed the on-premises data gateway, you will need to add data sources that can be used with the gateway.
 This article will look at how to work with gateways and data sources.
 You can use the Analysis Services data source either for scheduled refresh or for live connections.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ownIGbcRAAU" frameborder="0" allowfullscreen></iframe>